TrayHard/python-tg-suggestions-collector-bot/README.md

 ## To launch
 1. Install requirements.
+2. Create service account in Google Cloud console, get `credentials.json` of that account and put it into project root.
-2. Create `.env` file and copy content of `.env.example` there, then add your telegram bot key there
+3. Create `.env` file and copy content of `.env.example` there, then add there:
-3. Generate `credentials.json` in Google Cloud console and put it into project root
+  * your telegram bot key
+  * your google spreadsheet document id (don't forget to share permissions with your service account email)
+  * list name where this bot should write lines to
 4. In terminal: `python main.py`